2018 HSBC Cash Back Credit Card Review – WalletHub Editors

 This content is not provided or commissioned by any issuer.
 Opinions expressed here are the author’s alone, not those of an issuer, and have not been reviewed, approved or otherwise endorsed by an issuer.

 The Verdict: The HSBC Cash Rewards Mastercard® credit card (HSBC is a WalletHub partner) is among the top cash back credit cards on the market, especially early on.
 You get a $150 initial bonus for spending $500 within three months of account opening.
-And for a limited time, you’ll also earn 2% cash back on every purchase for the first six months.
-Once that six-month promotional period ends, your earning rate drops to 1.5% cash back on all purchases.
-But that’s still very good – around 50% better than average, according to WalletHub’s latest Credit Card Landscape Report.
+And you’ll also earn 1.5% cash back on all purchases.
+That’s very good – around 50% better than average, according to WalletHub’s latest Credit Card Landscape Report.

 Financing is the HSBC Cash Rewards Card’s biggest weakness.
 Yes, it does offer a 0% introductory balance transfer APR for the first 15 months, well beyond the market average of 11 months.
 But it also charges a 4% balance transfer fee, while the average balance transfer credit card charges roughly 2.6%.
 Furthermore, the HSBC Cash Rewards Card’s 0% balance transfer offer does not extend to new purchases.
 And its regular APR could be above even the average among credit cards for people with fair credit, despite the card requiring good or excellent credit for approval.

 So if you have good credit or better and want a card for everyday purchases that offers a consistently high earning rate with a few extras thrown in, the HSBC Cash Rewards Mastercard should definitely be in the running.
 And if you don’t know what shape your credit is in, you can check your latest credit score for free on WalletHub, the only site with free daily updates.